 Also, these devices usually support different wireless connections and data transfer protocols, including Bluetooth.

-They’re used to run software apps on the go, connect to wireless networks, and business-related peripherals via Bluetooth.
+They’re used to run software apps on the go and connect to wireless networks, and business-related peripherals via Bluetooth.
 You can also use them to scan barcodes, communicate, and take videos and photos.

 The industries include logistics, warehousing, transportation, retail, and construction.
 However, handheld computing devices are also widely used in the healthcare, pharmaceutical, and education industries.
 Any industry that can be more efficient and productive from instant data access and communication on the go benefits from handheld devices.